m3au/purr/README.md

 - 🔍 Key status checking capabilities
 - 🎯 GitHub token configuration for Cursor MCP servers

+## 👥 Who is this for?

+purr is designed for developers and teams who want a unified, automated solution for managing SSH keys, GPG keys, and Git signing.
+Perfect for:

+- **1Password Users**: Developers already using 1Password for credential management who want to leverage it for SSH/GPG keys
+- **Security-Conscious Teams**: Organizations requiring Git commit signing and secure key management practices
+- **Daily Developers**: Developers who want a single command to load all keys and configure their development environment
+- **Team Leads**: Those setting up standardized development environments across team members
+- **DevOps Engineers**: Professionals managing multiple machines who need consistent key management workflows
+- **macOS Users**: Developers on macOS who need seamless integration with system tools and 1Password

+### Use Cases

+- **Daily Development Workflow**: Load all keys at the start of your day with a single `purr` command
+- **New Machine Setup**: Quickly configure a new development machine with all necessary keys and Git signing
+- **Team Onboarding**: Provide consistent setup instructions for new team members
+- **Secure Key Rotation**: Easily rotate keys stored in 1Password without manual configuration
+- **Temporary Development Environments**: Load keys when needed, lock them when done
+- **CI/CD Key Management**: Future support for automated key management in CI/CD pipelines

 ## 📋 Prerequisites

 ### Required